South China Sea Arbitration: Arbitration process

 The arbitration tribunal formed on 21 June 2013.
 The Philippines presented its petition on 30 March 2014.
 The contentions in its initial petition disputed the nine-dash line's validity, China's environmental impact, and the legality of China's contact with Filipino vessels in the area.
 In 2015, the Philippines added contentions based on China's land reclamation projects.

 Following China's issuance of its December 2014 white paper on lack of jurisdiction, the tribunal decided to address jurisdictional issues first.
 The tribunal convened a Hearing on Jurisdiction and Admissibility on 7 to 13 July 2015, rendered an Award on Jurisdiction and Admissibility on 29 October 2015, convened a hearing on the merits from 24 to 30 November 2015, and issued a unanimous award on 12 July 2016.

 The tribunal's November merits hearing proceeded without China's attendance.
 Because China did not participate in the arbitration, the arbitrators based their view of the Chinese position on China's 2014 white paper and letters sent to the tribunal from China's ambassador to the Netherlands.

 Hearings

 On 7 July 2015, case hearings began with the Philippines asking the arbitral tribunal to invalidate China's claims.
 The hearings were also attended by observers from Indonesia, Japan, Malaysia, Thailand and Vietnam.

 On 29 October 2015, the tribunal ruled that it had the power to hear the case.
 It agreed to take up seven of the 15 submissions made by Manila, in particular whether Scarborough Shoal and low-tide areas like Mischief Reef can be considered islands.
 It set aside seven more pointed claims mainly accusing Beijing of acting unlawfully to be considered at the next hearing on the case's merits.
-It also told Manila to narrow down the scope of its final request that the judges order that "China shall desist from further unlawful claims and activities."
+Manila's final submission was a request that the judges order that "China shall desist from further unlawful claims and activities."
+The tribunal told Manila to narrow the scope of this request.